TeamWanari/couchbase-query-executor/README.md

 ## Installation

 You can build dynamic N1QL queries in youe SpringData application with this lib.
+Note that you can **only read** data with this library.
+If you want to insert/update/delete use the SyncGateway API.

 Use https://jitpack.io/ to import it to your project and add the following lines to your pom.xml (as jitpack shows)